shawenyao/jekyll-now/_posts/2020-10-20-Voice-Controlled-Raspberry-Pi.md

 ## Dynamic DNS - Your Raspberry Pi's Permanent Domain Name

 For most home internet users, chances are that thier public IP addresses aren't static.
-With each reboot of the modem, a new IP address will be assigned which makes it annoying if you are looking for a more permanent solution.
+With each reboot of the modem, a new IP address will be assigned which makes it annoying when you are looking for a more permanent solution.
 Don't worry - dynamic DNS services such as FreeDNS can come to the rescue.
 These services essentially maintain a list that maps domain (or subdomain) names to IP addresses, and each user tells them to update the list whenever the IP address changes.
 To do this, run the following command at Raspberry Pi's startup:
 ```bash
 wget https://freedns.afraid.org/dynamic/update.php?[yourtokenhere]
 ```